joweyel/DAP-Object_Generation/README.md

 **Output-Folder**: `data/objs/pieces/{doors|handles}/xacro/`<br><br>

 ### 3. Generating the Xacros for the whole door (door and handle)
-[xacroDoor.py](scripts/xacroDoor.py) generates the Xacros, which "merge" the sole xacros of the door and handle together and saves them in `data/objs/generated_objs/generated_doors/xacro/`<br>
+[xacroFinal.py](scripts/xacroFinal.py) generates the Xacros, which "merge" the single xacros of the door and handle together and saves them in `data/objs/generated_objs/generated_doors/xacro/`<br>
 The following parameters get assigned to the generated Xacro:<br>
 - **plane_xacro**: xacro of a certain door
 - **handle_xacro**: xacro of a certain hadle